 Theme 5: Experimental infection

-Theme 5 of the PROTECT study is conducting experimental infections of both human volunteers and animals with SARS-CoV-2 to examine how they emit and transmit the virus, particularly in the early stages after infection.
+Theme 5 of the PROTECT study is conducting experimental infections of both human volunteers and animals with SARS-CoV-2 (the virus that causes COVID-19) to examine how they emit and transmit the virus, particularly in the early stages after infection.

 This will answer key questions such as how big a dose of the virus is needed to infect people, and how long afterwards they are most infectious.
 The UK is the only country in the world conducting such human volunteer studies for COVID-19.